sriramab/gamamanual/G__Operators.md

 * **Possible use:**
   * OP(float, float, float) --->  geometry
   * OP(float, float, float, bool) --->  geometry
-* **Result:** An arc, which radius is equal to the first operand, heading to the second, amplitude to the third and a boolean indicating whether to return a linestring or a polygon to the fourthAn arc, which radius is equal to the first operand, heading to the second and amplitude the third
+* **Result:** An arc, which radius is equal to the first operand, heading to the second and amplitude the thirdAn arc, which radius is equal to the first operand, heading to the second, amplitude to the third and a boolean indicating whether to return a linestring or a polygon to the fourth
-* **Comment:** the centre of the arc is by default the location of the current agent in which has been called this operator.the centre of the arc is by default the location of the current agent in which has been called this operator.
-This operator returns a polygon by default.
+* **Comment:** the centre of the arc is by default the location of the current agent in which has been called this operator.
+This operator returns a polygon by default.the centre of the arc is by default the location of the current agent in which has been called this operator.
 * **Special cases:**
   * returns a point if the radius operand is lower or equal to 0.
   * returns a point if the radius operand is lower or equal to 0.
 * **Examples:**
 ```
-geometry var0 <- arc(4,45,90, false); 	// var0 equals a geometry as an arc of radius 4, in a direction of 45Â° and an amplitude of 90Â°, which only contains the points on the arc
+geometry var0 <- arc(4,45,90); 	// var0 equals a geometry as an arc of radius 4, in a direction of 45Â° and an amplitude of 90Â°
-geometry var1 <- arc(4,45,90); 	// var1 equals a geometry as an arc of radius 4, in a direction of 45Â° and an amplitude of 90Â°
+geometry var1 <- arc(4,45,90, false); 	// var1 equals a geometry as an arc of radius 4, in a direction of 45Â° and an amplitude of 90Â°, which only contains the points on the arc
 ```

 * **See also:** [around](#around), [cone](#cone), [line](#line), [link](#link), [norm](#norm), [point](#point), [polygon](#polygon), [polyline](#polyline), [super_ellipse](#super_ellipse), [rectangle](#rectangle), [square](#square), [circle](#circle), [ellipse](#ellipse), [triangle](#triangle),